m-pilia/disptools/README.md

 #### Windows

-1. First, be sure that the Python executables [are in your PATH](https://docs.python.org/3/using/windows.html#excursus-setting-environment-variables).
+1. First, be sure that CMake is installed and the Python executables [are in your PATH](https://docs.python.org/3/using/windows.html#excursus-setting-environment-variables).

-2. Since `msvc` (Visual Studio) does not support the C99 standard, this package should be compiled with [mingw](https://mingw-w64.org) (or any other C99-compliant compiler of your choice; in the following, instructions for `mingw` are provided).
+2. Since `msvc` (Visual Studio) does not support the C99 standard, this package should be compiled with [mingw](https://mingw-w64.org).
 Install `mingw` and add its binary folder to your path.
 Ensure that `gcc` is working correctly:
 ```none
 > gcc --version
 gcc (x86_64-posix-seh-rev1, Built by MinGW-W64 project) 7.2.0